reactive-python/reactpy/docs/source/core-concepts.rst

 -------------

-The :ref:`Renderer <Layout Renderer>` allows you to animate the layout, but we still need to get the models on the screen, and one of the last steps in that journey is to send them over the wire.
+The :ref:`Renderer <Layout Renderer>` allows you to animate the layout, but we still need to get the models on the screen.
+One of the last steps in that journey is to send them over the wire.
 To do that you need an :class:`~idom.server.base.AbstractRenderServer` implementation.
-Right now we have a builtin subclass that relies on :mod:`sanic`, an async enabled web server.
+Right now we have a built in subclass that relies on :mod:`sanic`, an async enabled web server.
 In principle though, the base server class is capable of working with any other async enabled server framework.
 Potential candidates range from newer frameworks like `vibora <https://vibora.io/>`__, `starlette <https://www.starlette.io/>`__, and